Spanning subdivisions in dense digraphs: Introduction

 \begin{conjecture}[\cite{PavezSigne2023SpanningSI}] For every $\ve > 0$, there is a constant $C$ such that the following holds.
 For every graph $G$ on $n \geq Cm$ vertices, if the minimum degree of $G$ is at least $\left(\frac{1}{2} + \ve \right)n$, then $G$ contains a spanning subdivision of any $m$-edge graph $H$ with no isolated vertices. \end{conjecture}

+Note that if $H$ has arbitrarily many isolated vertices, then whatever the size of $G$ is, we cannot embed a spanning subdivision of $H.$ Thus the condition, $H$ does not have isolated vertices, is natural.
+Moreover, $n \geq Cm$ is necessary.
+For instance, let $G$ be a balanced complete $3$-partite graph on $n = \frac{t^2}{10}$ vertices and $H$ is a clique on $t$ vertices.
+Then the minimum degree of $G$ is at least $\frac{2n}{3} - 1.$ Since $G$ does not contain a $K_4$, thus if $G$ contains a spanning subdivision $H'$ of $H$, then $H'$ should be a $K_4$-free.
+By Tur\'{a}n's theorem, at least $\binom{t}{2} - \frac{t^2}{3} > \frac{t^2}{10}$ edges of $H$ should be subdivided.
+This implies that $|V(H')| > \frac{t^2}{10} = |V(G)|.$ Thus $G$ does not contain a spanning subdivision of $H.$

 In this article, we prove \Cref{conj:conj} in a stronger form considering digraphs.
 Let $H$ be a digraph.
-We say a digraph $H'$ is a subdivision of $H$ if $H'$ is obtained by replacing each arc of $H'$ with a vertex-disjoint directed path with the same consistent orientation.
-For a digraph $D$ and $v\in D$, the semi-degree of $v$ in $D$ is the minimum of the out-degree of $v$ and in-degree of $v$ in $D.$
+We say a digraph $H'$ is a subdivision of $H$ if $H'$ is obtained by replacing arcs of $H'$ with vertex-disjoint directed paths with the same consistent orientation.
+For a digraph $D$ and $v\in D$, the \emph{semi-degree} of $v$ in $D$ is the minimum of the out-degree of $v$ and in-degree of $v$ in $D.$

 \begin{theorem} Let $\ve > 0$ be a positive real number.
 Then there is a constant $C > 0$ such that the following holds.
-Let $D$ be a digraph on $n \geq Cm$ vertices with minimum degree at least $\left(\frac{1}{2} + \ve \right)n.$ Then $D$ contains a spanning subdivision of any $m$-arc digraph $H$ with no isolated vertices. \end{theorem}
+Let $D$ be a digraph on $n \geq Cm$ vertices with minimum semi-degree at least $\left(\frac{1}{2} + \ve \right)n.$ Then $D$ contains a spanning subdivision of any $m$-arc digraph $H$ with no isolated vertices. \end{theorem}

-By replacing edges of $G$ with two arcs in both directions, it is straightforward to check that \Cref{thm:main} implies \Cref{conj:conj}.
+By replacing edges of an $n$-vertex graph $G$ with minimum degree at least $\left(\frac{1}{2} + \ve \right)n$ with two arcs in both directions, it is straightforward to check that \Cref{thm:main} implies \Cref{conj:conj}.